UCSB-PSTAT/jupyter-base/README.md

 In the stdout, there will be a link that includes a token that will allow you to login locally with a browser.
 Common endpoints are /tree and /hub.

-Generally, refer to [upstream documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/) for running these containers, however, this container adds an additional /rstudio endpoint with the necessary [jupyter session proxy](https://github.com/jupyterhub/jupyter-rsession-proxy) layer, making it suitable to deploy via [JupyterHub helm chart](https://zero-to-jupyterhub.readthedocs.io/en/latest/) or as a standalone deployment.
+Generally, refer to [upstream documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/) for running these containers.
+These are also suitable images for deployment via [JupyterHub helm chart](https://zero-to-jupyterhub.readthedocs.io/en/latest/) or as a standalone deployment.

 ## How to build an image from this